LineaLabs/lineapy/CONTRIBUTING.md

 pytest
 ```

+## Debugging (in VSC)
+`.vscode/launch.json` has a VSC debug configuration for `lineapy` which executes `lineapy --slice "p value" tests/housing.py` through VSC "Run and Debug" dialog.

 ### Snapshots

 Some tests use use [`syrupy`](https://github.com/tophat/syrupy) for snapshot test, to make it easier to update generate code and graphs.